pimoroni/pxt-scrollbit/README.md

 This package adds support for the Pimoroni scroll:bit to makecode.microbit.org.

+A scroll:bit is required to use this package, grab yours here: https://shop.pimoroni.com/products/scroll-bit

 To use this package, go to https://makecode.microbit.org/, click "Advanced" then "Add Package" and search for scroll:bit.

 ## Bocks Reference